monty-dev/discord.py/docs/api.rst

     Called when the client is done preparing the data received from Discord.
 Usually after login is successful and the :attr:`Client.servers` and co. are filled up.

+.. function:: on_disconnect()

+    Called when the client disconnects for whatever reason.
+Be it error or manually.

 .. function:: on_message(message)

     Called when a message is created and sent to a server.